JoseBlue17/JoseBlue17/README.md

 <!--Intro start-->
 - 🔭 I am currently working on projects in c++**

-- ☁️ I have a great interest in video game development and cybersecurity.**AWS**
+- ☁️ I have a great interest in video game development and cybersecurity.

 - 📫 Feel free to reach me out **josemiguelramirezc@hotmail.com**